unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 #### ImplicitCommands attribute

 By default, implicit command generation is enabled when the MVUX package is installed.
 That means that any method in the Model that matches the [command generation rules](#command-generation-rules) will have an accompanying command wrapper generated for it.
 However, you may choose to switch implicit command generation on or off for a specific class, or the entire assembly.
-Conversly, when it has been switched off for the assembly, it can be switched back on for a specific class.
+Conversely, when it has been switched off for the assembly, it can be switched back on for a specific class.

 Switching on or off commands can be achieved using the [`ImplicitCommands`](https://github.com/unoplatform/uno.extensions/blob/main/src/Uno.Extensions.Reactive/Config/ImplicitCommandsAttribute.cs) attribute.
 Here are some examples:

-Switching off implcicit command generation throughout the entire assembly:
+Switching off implicit command generation throughout the entire assembly:
 ```csharp
 [assembly:ImplicitCommands(false)]
 ```